nestorcayananjr/now-issue-tracker/README.md

 As long as the client makes axios requests with the `withCredentials` option set to `true` the browser will send the cookie with each request.
 This allows express-session to find the session and attach it to `req.session`.

-In `authController` is a middleware function `requireAuth`.
+In `utils/auth.ts` file is a middleware function `requireAuth`.
 For routes that require authentication, this middleware function is ran first (ex: creating a new project and issue).

 In the middleware function `requireAuth` I check for the userId that was stored on the session object...
 - if it is there it will move on to the next middleware function.